RickCogley/octopress-all/source/about/index.markdown

       <!--Body content-->
       <p>
         <img class="right" itemprop="image" src="/images/Rick/Rick_Casual_200x200.JPG" title="Rick Cogley Photo" alt="A photo of Rick Cogley">
-        In my youth, I was a semi-professional drumset player in a local wedding band, and because of the great support of my older band mates, my weekend music work helped me save a little money to put towards tour fees for Drum and Bugle Corps, and small purchases.
+        As a teenager, I was a semi-professional drumset player in a local wedding band, and because of the great support of my older band mates, my weekend music work helped me save a little money to put towards tour fees for Drum and Bugle Corps, and small purchases.
       </p>